-As we prepare for a return to in-person teaching in Fall 2021, many instructors have expressed concerns about safety.
-This resource is designed to respond to your concerns about effective teaching in the current environment.
-Please note that the most current information about campus safety protocols is available on the University’s COVID-19 Health & Safety page and in the Classroom Guidance for Fall 2021.
+This resource is designed to respond to your concerns about effective teaching during the COVID-19 pandemic.
+Please note that the most current information about campus safety protocols is available on the University’s COVID-19 Health & Safety page and the Instructor Guidance page.

 If you have other questions or concerns that aren’t addressed here, please feel free to reach out to ITLAL at firstname.lastname@example.org or request a consultation.
 We would be glad to talk with you individually and will also update this resource as appropriate.